futuredapp/donut/README.md

 ![View with cap unexceeded](imgs/readme_intro_nocap.png)

 ### About the data cap
-Once the sum of all dataset values exceeds view's `cap` property, the view starts to scale it's datasets proportionally to their amounts along the full length.
+Once the sum of all dataset values exceeds view's `cap` property, the view starts to scale it's datasets proportionally to their amounts along it's length.
 E.g. if we, in the upper example, set cap to `donut_view.cap = 1f` (`dataset1.amount + dataset2.amount > 1f`), we would get something like this:

 ![View with cap exceeded](imgs/readme_intro_cap.png)